y579/Ninjas-Mask/README.md

-# Ninjas-Mask is a game that im developing
+# Ninja's-Mask is a game that im developing